Help us improve your experience.

 Access Juniper Security Director Cloud and Check Active Subscriptions

 A tenant in Juniper Secure Edge is an organization account that you create to access the Juniper Security Director Cloud portal and manage your Secure Edge services.
-A tenant is associated with a unique e-mail address and a subscription plan.
-A tenant can have multiple service locations, which are vSRX based VPN gateways hosted in a public cloud for your organization.
+A tenant is associated with a unique e-mail address and subscription plan.
+A tenant can have multiple service locations.

-A tenant can have one or more service locations, which are the connection points for end users.
+A tenant can have one or more service locations.
+These are the connection points for end users.
 To create a tenant, you need to have an account on Juniper Security Director Cloud.
 See Create Your Secure Edge Tenant for details.

 To access Juniper Security Director Cloud and check active subscriptions:

 1. Open the URL to the Juniper Security Director Cloud.
-Enter your e-mail address and password to log in and start using the Juniper Security Director Cloud portal.
+Enter your e-mail address and password to log into the portal.

-2. Select the required tenant in the upper right corner of the portal to continue.
+2. Select the required tenant in the top-right corner of the portal to continue.

-3. Select Administration > Subscriptions to access the Juniper Security Director Cloud subscriptions page.
+3. Select Admin > Subscriptions to access the Security Director Cloud subscriptions page.

 4. Scroll to the Secure Edge Subscriptions section to check whether you have an active subscription.

-Note: You do not need to click the SRX Management Subscription tab, even if you are using a Juniper Networks® SRX Series Firewall.
-In this task, you are not using Juniper Security Director Cloud for managing WAN edge devices.
+Note: You do not need to click the SRX Management Subscriptions tab, even if you are using a Juniper® SRX Series Firewall.
+In this task, you are not using Security Director Cloud for managing WAN Edge devices.

 For details, see About the Subscriptions Page.

-Assuming that you have active subscriptions, continue with next steps.
+Assuming that you have active subscriptions, continue with the next steps.

 Configure Service Locations

-After ensuring that you have an active license to Juniper Security Director Cloud, you configure a service location.
-This step is your first main task in setting up a Secure Edge connector for Session Smart Routers.
+After confirming that your license for Juniper Security Director Cloud is active, you configure a service location.
+This task is the first step in setting up a Secure Edge connector for WAN Edge devices.

 A service location in Juniper Security Director Cloud is also known as POP (point of presence) and represents a Juniper® Secure Edge instance in a cloud location.
 The service location is the connection (access) point for both on-premises and roaming users.

-Service locations are places where vSRX creates secure connections between different networks using a public cloud service.
-The public IP address (unique per tenant and service location) is used to:
+The public IP address you configure in the service location (unique per tenant and service location) is used to:

 • Set up an IPsec tunnel between the branch device and the Juniper Security Director Cloud.